itdxer/neupy/site/docs/layers/debug.rst

     Input shape: (5,)
     Output shape: (3,)

-More complex connection that are not suitable for sequential iteration will be topologically sorted at first and then presented one by one during the iteration.
+The more complex connection that is not suitable for sequential iteration will be topologically sorted at first and then presented one by one during the iteration.

 Visualize connections
 ---------------------

-For the debugging it's useful to explore network architecture.
+For the debugging, it's useful to explore network architecture.
 It's possible to create visualize layer graph in NeuPy.
 Let's say we have this network.

 .. code-block:: python